Shelley Klammer

 Now, I have the best of both worlds, I carry my digital books in my pocket and read them on my phone while in coffee shops, in the park, and as I am waiting in line at the grocery store.
 I also always have a stack of paper books by my bedside to enjoy on the weekends.

-A paper version of my book will be coming in about a year or two.
-Right now, the best way to get my Kindle book onto your device is to download the free Kindle app.
+The best way to get my Kindle book onto your computer is to download the free Kindle computer app.

 Benefits of using Kindle